 - Use driver monitoring programs, in-cabin camera systems, and telematics to evaluate drivers.

 - Plan trips with drivers so that they have a clear understanding of the route.
 This can reduce dependency on GPS, which can be distracting.

-- Manage scheduling so that drivers get enough rest in between trips.
+- Manage schedules so that drivers get enough rest in between trips.

 - Regularly perform safety audits that can give you a clear picture of how prevalent distracted driving risks are within your organization.

 Distracted driving incidents impact fleets financially, legally, and reputationally, which is why fleet managers need to make sure they’re doing their part to promote best practices across their organizations.
-A single distracted driving accident costs an employer $72,442 .
-It’s easy to see how distracted driving can quickly have a serious impact on a business’ bottom line.
+A single distracted driving accident costs an employer $72,442.
+It’s easy to see how distracted driving can quickly impact a business’s bottom line.

 Managing distracted driving is harder now than ever before, and this is an issue that’s only likely to get worse.

 Contact us today to ensure that you’re doing all you can to protect your drivers and organization from these risks and for a policy review to make sure you’ve got the best insurance policies in place for your particular needs.